cgwire/kitsu/docs/faq/README.md

 ### Asset overview page

-The other way is to go to the **Sequence Stats** page.
+The other way is to go to the **
+Asset Types Stats** page.
 You can go there with the drop-down menu on top of a page.

 ![Drop down menu](../img/faq/drop_down_menu.png)